jgarza9788/AI_Upscaling/README.md

 - `--api-endpoint`: URL of the fallback API.
 - `--api-key`: API key used for the fallback API.

+The fallback API requires a valid API key.
+If the key is missing or invalid, the script will exit with an error message.
+Supply the key on the command line or via the `UPSCALE_API_KEY` environment variable.

 Set `UPSCALE_API_ENDPOINT` and `UPSCALE_API_KEY` environment variables to avoid passing them on every run.

 ```bash